diogonarciso/BISCAP/README.md

 # BISCAP
-Software for the automatic processing of 2D Optical Coherence Tomography (OCT) images.
+Software for the automatic processing of 2D and 3D Optical Coherence Tomography (OCT) images.

 A new 3D version will be made available soon.